abs-lang/abs/docs/types/array.md

 ### sum()

 Sums the elements of the array.
-Only supported on arrays of integers:
+Only supported on arrays of numbers:

 ``` bash
 [1, 1, 1].sum() # 3